de-Manzanares/bitboard/README.md

 ## Contributions

 If you have something to contribute, please do so!
+Feel free to email me at [git.in.touch@dmanz.org](git.in.touch@dmanz.org)

 ### Reporting Bugs
 If you've found a bug, please open an issue on GitHub describing the problem.